 Government travel advice for Sinaloa

-It is always a good idea to check your country´s government travel advice before traveling anywhere.
-This applies to traveling to Sinaloa and visiting Mexico in general.
+It is always a good idea to check your country´s government travel advice before travelling anywhere and this applies to travelling to Sinaloa and visiting Mexico in general.
+The US Department of State provides a safety breakdown of each of Mexico’s 32 states and breaks them down into four different categories.

 If you know any Sinaloans, they will often tell you about charming villages, towns, and pueblo magicos in their state that tourists have never even heard of.
 Many are home to centuries-old traditions and cultural practices.